misho88/kvault/README.md

 The encryption relies on two parts: a salt and a password.
 The salt should be long and random according to
-[this article](https://en.wikipedia.org/wiki/Salt_(cryptography)), although the software doesn't try to enforce this (that is, the user can set it to '').
-For that matter, the user can set the password to '', too.
-Setting either to '' is likely a bad idea; setting both to '' makes using this utility more or less pointless.
+[this article](https://en.wikipedia.org/wiki/Salt_(cryptography)), although the software doesn't try to enforce this (that is, the user can set it to `''`).
+For that matter, the user can set the password to `''`, too.
+Setting either to `''` is likely a bad idea; setting both to `''` makes using this utility more or less pointless.
 From what I understand, picking a good salt and keeping it secret makes up for a weak password.

 In the vault, the data is stored as a JSON, but it is presented to the user as TOML which is a bit more human-friendy to edit.
-The --which/-w argument can descend into the tree represented by the JSON/TOML to some arbitrary degree so that all of the potentially-sensitive information isn't displayed at once.
+The `--which`/`-w` argument can descend into the tree represented by the JSON/TOML to some arbitrary degree so that all of the potentially-sensitive information isn't displayed at once.

 ## Usage - The Short Version

 Create a password entry for a website.
-The data store is essentially a tree, and the --which/-w parameter pulls out a subtree to operate on.
-That subtree is converted to TOML and --action/-a is an action to be applied to that TOML data.
+The data store is essentially a tree, and the `--which`/`-w` parameter pulls out a subtree to operate on.
+That subtree is converted to TOML and `--action`/`-a` is an action to be applied to that TOML data.

 I probably wouldn't use `ed` as an editor in practice, but this way the entire example is self-contained.
-Omitting --action/-a will default to $EDITOR or nano.
+Omitting `--action`/`-a` will default to `$EDITOR` or `nano`.

 ```
 $ kvault -v vault --new-with-salt-of-size 64 --action cat